yolapop/slate/source/index.md

 > `data` is the newly rejected appointment, `count` is total item in the Waiting List.

-Make an appointment to a doctor in a hospital.
-This is the appointment that a hospital admin will reject or approve.
+Reject an appointment in the Waiting List.
+Must supply the appointment ID.

 ### HTTP Request